Matt was worried. Upon telling Andie he and her mother were taking some time off at the cabin, she said she'd only contact him in an emergency.

 "Well, there are 14 people from the office who guessed today's date."
 Chris answered.
 "Of those there are 8 who say two girls, 5 who say two boys and, 1 who said one of each."

-Wade was beginning to notice that the route seemed familiar.
-He knew they were on the highway heading East for over two hours.
-Then he could tell they were on some hilly, rural road for about thirty minutes.
-He could also smell the scent of pine trees – lots of them.
+Wade thought the route seemed familiar.
+First they were on the highway heading East for over two hours, then they were on a hilly rural road for about thirty minutes.
+He also smelled the scent of pine trees – lots of them.
 Were they headed to the cabin?
-Would Mark know how to get to he cabin?
-Did Andie ever take him there on a date or something?
-Did he have inside information from someone else?
+What were the odds that Mark was taking him there?

-Just then a deer ran across the road and Mark slammed on the brakes hard to avoid crashing with the animal.
-Wade was thrown off balance and fell onto the floor brushing up against the front seat.
-His blindfold became askew enough for him to peer out and see a little.
-Out of the corner of his eye he could see a cell phone that must have been hidden in the back seat by the police.
-As he adjusted himself back up to the seat he grabbed the phone with his cuffed hands and began fingering it.
+Just then a deer ran across the road and Mark slammed on the brakes hard to avoid colliding with the animal.
+Wade was thrown off balance and fell onto the floor and against the front seat.
+His blindfold became askew enough for him to see a cell phone that must have been hidden in the back seat by the police.
+As he brought himself back up to the seat he grabbed the phone with his cuffed hands and began dialing.

-Andie woke up her computer and started typing.
-She looked up at the screen and couldn't believe her eyes.
+Andie looked up at Baby's screen and couldn't believe her eyes.
 Not only was John Spencer the son of Marquis Duval II and Elena Moskovitz, but Mark's mother was Elizabeth Sheridan?
 THE Elizabeth Sheridan who had once been engaged to her father?
-The same Elizabeth Sheridan who was historically disliked by her mother for no tangible, explained reason?
 Before she could surf to the next page her cell phone rang.
 When she looked at the screen she didn't recognize the number.
 She cautiously picked it up and answered, "Hello?"